-As lecturer in IntAr and HAVC at the Rhode Island School of Design, Dorothée King’s scholarship and teaching is invested in contemporary and modern art history, participatory exhibiting, ephemeral materials in the arts, as well as the histories and futures of art school education.
+Dorothée King is lecturer for Int|AR and HAVC at the Rhode Island School of Design.
+Her scholarship and teaching is invested in contemporary and modern art history, participatory exhibiting, immersive environments, ephemeral materials, multisensory aesthetic experience, and the histories and futures of art school education.

 Her first monograph – KUNST RIECHEN!
 (Smell Art!) – was published in German in 2016.
 Presently Dorothée is working on her second book with the working title Global Politics of Smell – Olfactory Comments and Interventions by Contemporary Artists and Designers.
 Her current research on digital graffiti will appear in Int|AR Journal 09 on ‘Design Intervention as ACT’ in 2018.
 An article on Immersion into the Uncanny vs. Established Aesthetic Experiences - on the change of interface and imagery in video art games has been accepted for: “In and Out of Art History: The Video Games Conundrum”, LEA (The MIT Press) Special Issue, forthcoming 2017.
 She has published in peer-review journals and edited volumes, and she has co-edited two larger book projects: playtest (2013), which features essays on experimental approaches in interdisciplinary art and artistic research, and Interface Cultures (2008), a compendium on interactive interfaces in electronic art.